kristinemlarson/gnssIR_python/README.md

 * at01 is the station name
 * 2019 is the year
-* 70 and 80 and the starting and ending day of years.
+* 70 and 80 are the starting and ending day of years.
 * 66 is the snr option type (see the translator code for more information).
 * The last input is the orbit type.
 Basically:
-* nav - is using the GPS nav message, so your RINEX file should be GPS only
+* nav - is using the GPS nav message.
+The main plus is that it is available in near real-time.
+A nav file only has GPS orbits in it, so you should not use this option if you want to do true multi-GNSS reflectometry.
 * sp3 - is using the IGS sp3 file, so again, your RINEX file should be GPS only.
 * gbm - is now my only option for getting a multi-GNSS orbit file.
 This is also in sp3 format.
 It comes from the group at GFZ.

-If they don't already exist on your system, the rinex2snr.py code attempts to pick them up for you.
+If the orbit files don't already exist on your system, the rinex2snr.py code attempts to pick them up for you.
 They are then stored in the ORBITS directory.

-Unless the RINEX data are sitting there in your work directory, the code attempts to pick up your RINEX file at UNAVCO.
+Unless the RINEX data are sitting there in your working directory, the code attempts to pick up your RINEX file at UNAVCO.
 I think there is a high-rate option, but I have not extensively tested it.
 Code to download files from SOPAC is also in gps.py but is not currently called.
 Brendan Crowell gave me a rinexdownloader.py script - and you